-Affidavits of Support for Foreign Nationals Seeking Non-Immigrant Visas
+Affidavits of Support & Legal Eligibility for Non-Immigrant Visas

 A foreign national who is seeking a temporary visa to come to the U.S. will need to prove that they will not need to find a job in the U.S. and will not seek public benefits while they are here.
 In other words, they must show the consular officer that they can pay for the costs of the trip and related expenses.
 Sometimes the foreign national will stay with a friend or family member in the U.S. This person may be able to bolster the foreign national’s visa application by completing USCIS Form I-134, known as the Affidavit of Support.
 The form assures that the U.S. friend or family member will provide financial support for the foreign national while they remain in the U.S. A properly completed Form I-134 can override a finding that the foreign national will not be able to afford their expenses and may become a public charge.